BrainEnergyLab/Inflammation-Index/Using the Microglia Morphology Analysis ImageJ Plugin.md

     - Close -> apply changes
     - Close Fiji

+- Download the dependent .jar files [here](https://drive.google.com/drive/folders/1APUNbaJcyXxN1rXeDPuGG9OIda-p9-j_?usp=sharing)
+    - Drop the MultiStackReg, TurboReg, FracLac, and Stack Contrast Adjustment .jar files in the Fiji plugins folder
+    - Drop the Jython .jar file in a /jars folder within the Fiji plugins folder (make this if it doesn't exist)

+Alternatively:

-- In this README, click the multistackreg link
+- In this README, click the [MultiStackReg](http://bradbusse.net/sciencedownloads.html) link
-    - Click the multistackreg link on front page and download the .jar
+    - Click the top link on front page and download the .jar
     - Drop the .jar in the Fiji plugins folder

-- In this README, click the turboReg link
+- In this README, click the [TurboReg](http://bigwww.epfl.ch/thevenaz/turboreg/) link
     - Click on the distribution link that is relevant (e.g. Macintosh distribution)
     - Open the downloaded file and folder
     - Drop the TurboReg_.jar file into the Fiji plugins folder

-- In this README, click the fraclac link
+- In this README, click the [FracLac](https://imagej.nih.gov/ij/plugins/fraclac/fraclac.html) link
     - Click the frac_lac.jar link to download
     - Drop the .jar into the Fiji plugins folder

-- In this README, click the stackcontrastadjustment link
+- In this README, click the [Stack Contrast Adjustment](https://imagej.nih.gov/ij/plugins/stack-contrast/index.htm) link
     - Click the .jar link to download
     - Drop the .jar into the Fiji plugins folder

-- In this README, click the jython link
+- In this README, click the [Jython](https://imagej.nih.gov/ij/plugins/jython/) link
     - Click the jython.jar link to download
     - Create a /jars folder in the plugin folder in Fiji
     - Drop the jython.jar file into this folder

+Finally:

 - Copy the Microglia_Morphology_Analysis_Plugin_Sholl_Analysis_Script.py file into the /scripts folder in the Fiji plugins folder